“X” is for “X-Rated”

 The Basics

 There are several variations of this basic premise that all involve dividing the available playing space into distinct areas.
 I’m assuming for this description a reasonably robust proscenium floorplan that could accommodate four clear square “zones” upstage left and right and downstage left and right, respectively.
 In a smaller space, you might want to opt for three columns or strips that face the audience stage left, center stage, and stage right.
 Whatever your preferred orientation, be sure that the zones are clearly marked – placing cones or small blocks as boundary markers should suffice.
 The audience then provides four random contrasting emotions (or one for each area).
-Each emotion is clearly assigned to one particular zone.
+One emotion is clearly assigned to each particular zone.
 For the scene that follows, players must experience and express the emotion that corresponds to their current stage position.
 All movement and emotional shifts must be justified.

 Example